Murgator/fivem-donation-script-tip4serv/README.md

 `t4s_announce [STORE] Thanks to {discord_username} for donating to the server on mystore.tip4serv.com`

 `t4s_announce [STORE] Thanks to {steam_username} for donating to the server on mystore.tip4serv.com`

-***If your framework does not offer any console commands you will have to create them see bottom of page***

 ## COMMANDS FOR ESX FRAMEWORK